CalebCress/ScoutingSystem/specsheet.md

 Uses MongoDB with database named `scouting`.
 ### Database Scheme
 #### Scouting Data
-Scouting data is stoed in a collection called `data`.
+Scouting data is stored in a collection called `data`.
+Each data document contains the following fields

+- `team`: team who data is on
+- `scout`: scout who submited
+- `data`: json containing all data collected scouting